 - PAUL: Early 20s, Underdog, nerdy, morose, dark

 About the Play: In a world where entering the work force means fighting for an unpaid internship, Retreat looks at the darker, and oftentimes comical, side of employment competition.
 Written by indie-theatre powerhouse, Kat Sandler, Retreat brilliantly explores the journey of four candidates who go on a hilarious, unexpected adventure to see who will “live up to” the job.

 Postings include both production positions that are paid with competitive honorariums to part-time Front of House, ushering or work study positions paid by the hour.
 Production positions are open to the general public (including U of T students) while Front of House, ushering and/or work study positions are only open to current U of T students.

 There are no postings at this time

 Join the blend of students and professionals, actors, playwrights, dancers, directors, musicians and technicians in a unique educational opportunity!

 - Opportunities for personal development and confidence building: learn a skill and meet new people.

-- Rare university opportunity that allows you to work with other students, university staff and theatrical industry professionals.
+- Rare university opportunity that allows you to work with other students, alumni, community members, university staff and theatrical industry professionals.